ondrej-vana/sql-projects/README.md

 ## Imputing Missing Values

-Alternatively, I can decide not to ignore records with missing quantity values and calculate the missing quantity based on the available data.
+Alternatively, I can decide not to ignore records with missing quantity values and instead calculate it based on the available data.

 #### Filling missing values for quantity in product orders